DanielEvansLab/clusterTools/WW-CentOS7.md

 ### Head node configuration
 * hostname is marge
 * network interfaces
-  + eth0 connected to internet, IP assigned via DHCP
+  + eth0 connected to internet
   + eth1 connected to GigE switch to workers